Aquamarine (gem): Value

-Queen Elizabeth II wearing the Brazilian Aquamarine Parure in 2006.
-The star and collar are a Brazilian decoration, the Order of the Southern Cross.
+Queen Elizabeth II wearing an aquamarine jewel set, a coronation gift from Brazil (except for the tiara).

 The value of aquamarine is determined by its weight, color, cut, and clarity.
 Due to its relative abundance, aquamarine is comparatively less expensive than other gemstones within the beryl group, such as emerald or bixbite (red beryl), however it is typically more expensive than similarly colored gemstones such as blue topaz.
 Maxixe is a rarer variant of aquamarine with a deep blue coloration, however its color can fade due to sunlight.
 The color of maxixe is caused by NO_{3}.
 Dark-blue maxixe color can be produced in green, pink or yellow beryl by irradiating it with high-energy radiation (gamma rays, neutrons or even X-rays).
 Heat treatment of aquamarine is sometimes performed to alter color; naturally occurring blue hued aquamarine specimens are more expensive than those that have undergone heat treatment to reduce yellow tones caused by ferric iron.
 Cut aquamarines that are over 25 carats will have a lower price per carat than smaller ones of the same quality.
 Overall, the quality and color will vary depending on the source of the gem.